How to measure, maximize, and optimize office space utilization

 Room resizers and auto-releases can change room bookings based on their use.
 This frees up spaces and ensures they're open when people need them.

 For example, a system might reduce the booking size of a meeting room if fewer people show up than expected.
-This makes the bigger room available for other groups to use.
+This makes the bigger room available for other groups to use, ensuring enough space for everyone.

 5. Optimize resource allocation